chukwumaijem/playground/Readme.md

 ## 02 - Apache Custom Login

-In this project, the aim is to host multiple static website with apache in an Ubuntu VM.
+Host static website with apache in an Ubuntu VM.
 The websites use basic authentication with custom login form.

+Content:

+- Use vagrant to provision two Ubuntu VMs
+- Use ansible to
+- - install and configure apache server in the Vms
+- - copy website files to the VMs
+- - enable/disable apache modules and sites
+- - reload apache server

 ## 03 - Webmin Ubuntu